-Students must provide proof of current CPR, TB testing and immunizations to be allowed into the clinical setting.
+Students must provide proof of current CPR, TB testing, and immunizations, including COVID-19, to be allowed into the clinical setting.
 It is the students' responsibility to keep his/her CPR card current.
+The student must be able to demonstrate the functional abilities as outlined on page 10.